pnp/cli-microsoft365-mcp-server/README.md

 ### Running MCP in VS Code

 It is also possible to run the MCP server in VS Code from your local build so that it may be used by GitHub Copilot Agent.
-As of now this is only supported in VS Code Insiders.
-First start the M365 MCP server using the command:
+First start the CLI for Microsoft 365 MCP server using the command:

 ```
 npm run start